Institute for Public Health Innovation (IPHI) Logo

 • Enhancing access to accurate and up-to-date vaccine information through digital resources and community engagement

-The Alliance will serve as a central hub for immunization initiatives, working in collaboration with healthcare providers, community-based organizations, government agencies, schools, and other key stakeholders to improve vaccine uptake for all in DC.
+The Alliance serves as a central hub for immunization initiatives, collaborating with key stakeholders to improve vaccine uptake across all populations.

 To learn more about the DC Vaccine Alliance and how you can contribute to this important initiative, please contact us at [email protected].